GManzke/Github-Repo-Search-App/README.md

 # Github-Repo-Search-App
-This project was made to study architecture patterns
+This project was made to study architecture CLEAN pattern

 ![](githubapp.gif)